bali-blockchain/MM/img/README.md

 50%
 share GAS fee commission

+backed
+by
+Asset of High Quality Liquidity

+paired
+with
+Asset of High Quality Liquidity

+pegged
+to
-backed by    Asset of High Quality Liquidity paired with  Asset of High Quality Liquidity pegged to    Asset of High Quality Liquidity
+Asset of High Quality Liquidity

 instant Payment
 Swap  "pair of COINS"  across All Chains

-Non-Custodial
+Non-Custodial wallet

 running  your own  Blockchain
  mining  your own  New Mint Coin